Reducing complexity fixing Bajaj Finserv design system for adoption

 110+

-Due to the absence of an atomic system and standardization, the design grew to 110+ components with repeated interaction-state variants.
+Due to the absence of an atomic system, the system grew to 110+ components.

 35